berkeley-cs294-189/berkeley-cs294-189.github.io/_projects/proj08.md

 ## Learning Goals

-- **Reason Down The Stack**: understand the relationships between layers of abstraction
+- Reason down the stack: understand the relationships between layers of abstraction

-- **Become Hardware Aware**: develop understanding of architecture and its impacts
+- Become hardware-aware: develop understanding of architecture and its impacts

-- **Optimize**: use full-stack awareness to design and optimize programs on modern GPU architecture
+- Optimize: use full-stack awareness to design and optimize programs on modern GPU architecture

-- **Reinforce Parallelism**: synthesize the different types of parallelism learned across previous labs/lectures
+- Reinforce parallelism: synthesize the different types of parallelism learned across previous labs/lectures

-- **Matrix Proficiency**: build understanding of indexing, bound checks, memory access patterns, and kernel design
+- Matrix proficiency: build understanding of indexing, bound checks, memory access patterns, and kernel design

-- **Memory vs Compute**: gain intuition of where programs tend to become memory vs compute bound
+- Memory vs compute: gain intuition of where programs tend to become memory vs compute bound

 ## Student Assignment